Statusnone420/PR-Dashboard/PLAN.md

 - repeated movement into the same lane
 - repeated save of an already-saved issue
 - repeated hide of an already-hidden issue/repo
+- duplicate markers in storage or import payloads

-Prefer deriving aggregate feedback from durable local board/hidden/proof state where possible.
-If event storage is used, store compact per-issue/action markers and recompute aggregates from them.
+When deriving feedback from local board/hidden/proof state, first normalize it into compact per-canonical-issue/action event markers, then recompute aggregates from those markers.

 Suggested event marker shape: